crcandia/candia_lab/content/en/home/positioning.md

 <div class="strategic-positioning">
   <div class="strategic-positioning__intro">
     <p class="strategic-positioning__eyebrow">What we study</p>
-<h2>How people, groups, and institutions decide what matters.</h2>
+<h2>How do people, groups, and institutions decide what matters?</h2>
-<p>CRiSS-LAB studies how attention, memory, preferences, and coordination transform abundant data, AI, and information into collective relevance.
-We combine computational social science, network science, dynamic models, and experimental platforms to understand and design better decision systems.</p>
+<p>CRiSS-LAB studies how, in environments saturated with data, AI, and information, societies produce collective relevance: what receives attention, what is remembered, what is preferred, and how decisions become coordinated.
+We combine computational social science, network science, dynamic models, and experimental platforms to understand these processes and design better decision systems.</p>

   </div>